gibbonsd1/lein-fruit/README.md

 lein fruit new hello-world
 # ...or a new Java/iOS project
 lein fruit new-java hello-world
-# Go inside the project
+# You may optionally specify a package name
-cd hello-world
+lein fruit new-java hello-world info.oakleaf.hello_world

 # Build an x86 version and run in a simulator
 lein fruit doall